PALA meets: Soul Travel

 Well one thing is for sure – the more places we are fortunate enough to go to, the more places we want to visit or go back to!
 India holds a very special place in both of our hearts of course – Mumbai is Ravi’s hometown and where we met, and I fell in love with India during my first visit in 2015.

-We’d love to explore more of the silk route and the ‘stans (the architecture looks incredible, for one) and we’d like to travel more into Africa next year – particularly countries such as Ghana, Botswana and Namibia who are becoming globally recognised for their sustainable tourism efforts.
+We’d love to explore more of the silk route and the ‘stans (the architecture looks incredible, for one) and we’d like to travel more into Africa next year – particularly countries such as Ghana, Botswana and Namibia which are becoming globally recognised for their sustainable tourism efforts.
 So let’s see where we end up!